Ezee1015/zoomme/README.md

 ```

 ##### Additional arguments:
-- If the resolutions differ, you can force the image to fit the screen's width or height with `-w` or `-h` after providing the image path, like this: `./zoomme -r path/to/file.zoomme -w`, if you do not providing anything, it automatically detect the best option.
+- If the resolutions differ, you can force the image to fit the screen's width or height with `-w` or `-h` after providing the image path, like this: `./zoomme -r path/to/file.zoomme -w`, if you do not providing anything, it automatically detects the best option.

 </p></details>
 <!-- End 9 -->